protobufjs/protobuf.js/README.md

 Static code, on the other hand, requires just the minimal runtime (about 5.5kb gzipped), but generates additional, albeit editable, source code without any reflection features.

-Where `new Function(...)` is supported (it usually is), there is no difference performance-wise as the code generated statically is pretty much the same as generated at runtime.
+There is no difference performance-wise as the code generated statically is pretty much the same as generated at runtime.

 Building
 --------